iqbalyarkhan/old-website/content/2019-08-11--Bubble-Sort.md

 of `out`, the inner loop would've found the largest element so far and moved it to `A[out]`.
 That is possible because in each iteration of `in`, we're moving an element to the "right" if it is greater than its neighbor.
 As a result, when we're done, we'd have moved the largest element to the right.

+To summarize, we use `out` loop to keep track of position where we need to insert the new element while we use the `in` loop to find the element that would go at position `A[out]`.

 #### Example array: